 Article VI.
 Signs

-No land or building shall be used for the erection or display of signs other than those pertaining to a use or activity on the premises and then only in such number, style and design as shall be approved in writing by the Board of Selectmen.
+No land or building shall be used for the erection, display, modification, or replacement of signs other than those pertaining to a use or activity on the premises and then only in such number as permitted by this Ordinance and shall be approved in writing by the Planning Board.

-Signs shall be designed and placed so as to avoid undue distraction, confusion or hazard to the surrounding area or vehicular traffic; or undue adverse impact on the aesthetics or scenic beauty of the community.
+Signs shall be designed, located and maintained so as to avoid undue distraction, confusion or hazard to the surrounding area or vehicular traffic; or undue adverse impact on the character, aesthetics or scenic beauty of the community.
 This means:

-Signs shall not project over street rights-of-way or be placed in a location which may interfere with the line of sight or visibility or passage of drivers, bicyclists or pedestrians.
+No Sign shall project over street rights-of-way or be placed in a location which may interfere with the line of sight or visibility or passage of drivers, bicyclists or pedestrians.

-Signs involving movement, whether mechanical or air activated, shall not be sited in a manner in which they would cause a distraction for drivers.
+Signs involving movement, whether mechanical or air activated, are prohibited where such movement would cause a distraction for drivers.

+Externally Illuminated Signs

+Signs may be illuminated by external light sources only.

-Blinking or fluttering sign content is prohibited.
+Lighting must be continuous, uninterrupted illumination.
+Blinking, flashing, fluttering, or intermittently changing sign content is prohibited.

-Lighting must be located, aimed and shielded so as to minimize glare perceptible to drivers, pedestrians, bicyclists, and other passersby on adjacent streets and properties.
+Illumination shall be limited to the minimum intensity necessary to provide legibility of the sign.

-Lighting must be aimed and shielded so that light is directed only upon the sign face and does not trespass onto adjacent streets, properties or into the night sky.
+All external lighting shall be fully shielded, directed downward and toward the sign face, and arranged so that illumination does not create glare or light trespass onto adjacent streets, properties, or into the night sky.

-Lighting must be continuous, uninterrupted illumination designed primarily for night- time informational purposes.
+Illuminated signs shall be dimmed by at least fifty percent (50%) or turned off when the associated business or use is not in operation.

-All signs intended for use for more than 4 weeks shall be of solid, durable construction.
+All signs intended for display for more than 4 weeks shall be constructed of solid, durable materials and maintained in good repair.

+Internally Illuminated Signs

 No new internally lit signage is permitted.

-Signs may be illuminated by external light sources only.
-All illuminated signs shall be so arranged as to direct and shield the light -- coming from above -- away from public streets and adjoining structures.
-All lighting shall be directed at the signage only with no light leakage beyond the sign.

-Sign lighting shall be dimmed by at least 50 percent, motion-activated, or turned off outside of business operating hours.

-Whenever an existing internally lit sign is modified, extended, expanded or added to, it shall be subject to the requirements of this ordinance.
-Owners or operators of non- conforming internally lit signs are encouraged to bring their signs into voluntary compliance with these requirements
+Any existing internally illuminated sign that is modified, expanded, replaced, or structurally altered shall be subject to the requirements of this ordinance.

+Existing internally illuminated signs that do not conform to this section but are otherwise lawful may continue as nonconforming uses, subject to the limitations of this Ordinance.

+Property owners are encouraged, but not required, to voluntarily replace nonconforming internally illuminated signs with externally illuminated or non-illuminated signage.

 Article VII.
 Sludge